Think back to when you first started learning English.

 - Make sure you’re ready to travel to an English-speaking country and focus on the language you need to navigate the airport, get through customs, find a taxi, and check in to your hotel, guesthouse, or hostel.

-(If you want more guidance with your vocabulary, check out my series of detailed workshops on improving your vocabulary naturally.)
+(If you want more guidance with your vocabulary, check out this series on improving your vocabulary naturally.)

-Quarterly Goals for Improving Your Accent and Pronunciation
+Quarterly Goals for Improving Your Voice, Accent, and Pronunciation

-What about accent reduction and pronunciation?
+What about voice, accent, and pronunciation?
 You can spend another quarter studying a few aspects of pronunciation.
 After practicing grammar, conversation skills, and vocabulary, you’re probably ready for a big change.

 Here are some ways to focus on pronunciation: